Check out our latest recipes!

 Method

-1. Measure the yeast, salt, honey, and wholemeal flour in a mixing bowl.
-Pour on the warm water and use your dough whisk to mix everything together until smooth.
+1. Make the dough: Measure the yeast, salt, honey and flour in a mixing bowl.
+Pour on the warm water and use your dough whisk to mix everything together to a smooth soft dough.

-2. Add the white flour and mix to a smooth soft dough.
-No need to knead it but do stir it well to make sure there are no lumps or patches of dry flour.
-Cover the bowl and leave for 30 minutes (at room temperature, about 20C).
+2. First proof: No need to knead it but do stir it well to make sure there are no lumps or patches of dry flour.
+Cover the bowl with a plate or tea towel and leave for 30 minutes (at room temperature, about 20C).

-4. Rub the inside of your bread tin with butter to stop the dough from sticking.
-This time, lightly flour a patch of worktop, an area about 30cm in diameter, and scoop the dough onto it again with your scraper.
+4. Second shape: Rub the inside of your bread tin with butter to stop the dough from sticking.
+This time, lightly flour a patch of worktop, an area about 30cm in diameter and scoop the dough onto it again with your scraper.
 Pat the dough out once more to about 2cm thick, but this time fold the left and right sides in so they meet in the middle.
 Then roll the dough up tightly into a scroll, and place seam-side down in the tin.
-Cover and leave at room temperature for an hour, it will rise by about 50% but not quite double.

 Our Latest Recipes